RemiBou/Toss.Blazor/ABOUT.md

 - Hashtasg list : stored as plain-text, kept private

 # Contact
-- If you have any question regarding this project or a suggestion please post an issue [here](https://github.com/RemiBou/Toss.Blazor/issues), I'll try to answer as soon as possible.
+If you have any question regarding this project or a suggestion please post an issue [here](https://github.com/RemiBou/Toss.Blazor/issues), I'll try to answer as soon as possible.

-# It'll get hacked one day
+# Security
-Like every system (on computer or else) on earth it fails at implementing absolute security.
+Like every system on earth it fails at implementing absolute security.
 So be careful about every data you put in this system :
 - Password : use a unique password or better, a password manager.
 This is stored as a hash, but Math can eventually lie one day.
 - Email : make sure that if someone discovers your email nothing wrong could happen.
 - Hashtag list : We'll try my best to keep it private.

 # Business model
-Because this project wil make money with your content, we prefer to be transparent about how we do it, so the business model will be the following :
+Because this project will make money with your content, we prefer to be transparent about how we do it, so the business model will be the following :
 - Any user can pay for displaying a Toss on the first slot.
 It will be displayed on the corresponding tag page
-- Users will buy X views and clicks that will cost Y €
+- Users will buy X views that will cost Y €

 # Moderated content
 We'll do our best to moderate the content posted here : every hateful content, fake news, illegal (in Europe at least), useless content will be removed.
 The posting chart will be created when people ill start to post here.